Skip to main content

 Letters of Recommendation Required 3

-The UW–Madison graduate program in industrial and systems engineering offers students extraordinary opportunities to pursue a course of study that is customized to the student’s interests and ambitions, under the auspices of the foremost experts in their field, in one of the top-ranked industrial and systems engineering departments.
+This program offers admitted applicants extraordinary opportunities to pursue a course of study that is customized to the student’s interests and ambitions, under the auspices of the foremost experts in their field, in one of the top-ranked industrial and systems engineering departments.

-*Please note our office does not provide feedback to applications as to their potential for admission—please review both the I SY E department and Graduate School requirements for admission, and if you feel you
+*Please note our office does not provide feedback to applications as to their potential for admission—please review both the department and Graduate School requirements for admission, and if you feel you meet the necessary criteria for applying, please do so.

 1. Applicants must first meet all of the requirements of the Graduate School